viv500/viv500/README.md

-Hey there! 🌟 My name is Vivek Jude Manoj, and I am an aspiring Software and Machine Learning Engineer, currently pursuing my bachelor's degree in Computer Science at the University of Waterloo. 🎓 I'm passionate about programming and innovation, and right now, I'm working as a Web Developer and Terminal Committe Member at the UWaterloo Computer Science Club. 💻🚀
+Hey there! 🌟 My name is Vivek Jude Manoj, and I am an aspiring Software and Machine Learning Engineer, currently pursuing my bachelor's degree in Computer Science at the University of Waterloo. 🎓

-🚀 Hackathons I've Participated In:
-Winner: Most Promising Hack - StarterHacks 2024, Waterloo, Ontario NSBE Hacks 2024, Toronto, Ontario
-Hack the 6ix, Toronto, Ontario

 📫 Get in Touch!
 Email: vjmanoj@uwaterloo.ca